Amadeus94/dev-setup/README.md

 ln -s $(pwd)/.vimrc.plug ~/.vimrc.plug
 ```

-By creating symbolic links for these configuration files, you can easily manage and update your Vim and tmux setups from a central location (vim-tmux-setup directory) without having to replace or edit the files in their default locations.
+By creating symbolic links for these configuration files, you can easily manage and update your Vim and tmux setups from a central location (dev-setup directory) without having to replace or edit the files in their default locations.
 This makes it easier to keep configurations synchronized across different systems or to version-control them.

 ## Adding additional Vim Plugins
 All plugins are located in the .vimrc.plug file with the following format: